Rebecca Gould: Scholarship

 Gould's first book was Writers and Rebels: The Literatures of Insurgency in the Caucasus (Yale University Press, 2016), which was awarded the University of Southern California Book Prize in Literary and Cultural Studies and the best book award by the Association for Women in Slavic Studies.

 Norihiro Naganawa has described Writers and Rebels as "an astonishing book mediating between spheres that scholars have otherwise explored separately."
 Mary Childs has written that Gould's "interdisciplinary approach is essential to a more nuanced understanding of the cultures—Chechen and Daghestani, in particular—that tend to get tossed into a single Caucasus basket."

-Gould's book Erasing Palestine: Free Speech and Palestinian Liberation (Verso, 2023) was selected as one of the "books our avid readers and critics couldn't put down" by Declan Fry of Australia's ABC News.
+Gould's book Erasing Palestine: Free Speech and Palestinian Freedom (Verso, 2023) was selected as one of the "books our avid readers and critics couldn't put down" by Declan Fry of Australia's ABC News.
 In assessing the book, Fry wrote, "Gould writes with acuity and a remarkable sense of candour, unafraid to aim her critical lens back upon herself.
 As she reminds us: 'The struggle for Palestinian freedom and the fight against antisemitism demand each other.'"

 Creative work

-Gould is also a poet, short story, and creative nonfiction writer.
+Gould is also a poet, short story writer, and creative nonfiction writer.
 Her first poetry collection Cityscapes (2019) was followed by the chapbook Beautiful English (2021).
+Reviewing Beautiful English, poet Wendy Klein wrote that Gould “leaves the reader with no happy ending [...]
+There is, however, a satisfying sense of a story, romance, allegory, or both, well told by a highly skilled and insightful storyteller.”
+On the basis of this chapbook, Gould was selected as the featured poet for The High Window in summer 2021.
+Her poetry and translations have been nominated several times for the Pushcart Prize.

+Gould's first short story collection, Strangers (2025), comprises stories set in Syria, Iran, and the Republic of Georgia.
+Some of the stories in this volume also appeared in Arabic translation in 2022.
+Reviewing this collection, Syrian writer Saleh Razzouk wrote that Gould “embodies both the outsider’s gaze and the passionate witness of a writer intent on preserving memory and dignity for oppressed peoples who have borne centuries of injustice.”
+Writing in L'Esprit Literary Review, Lucas Shiller stated that “the author ... strikes the same fruitful balance between familiarity and distance that Anton Chekhov often did ... a stranger isn't just someone you haven't met.”

 Her essay “Watching Chekhov in Tehran” was runner-up for the Beechmore Books Arts Journalism Competition in 2020.
-Her poetry and translations have been nominated three times for the Pushcart Prize.
+Her essay on insomnia in the poetry of Marina Tsvetaevna and Hafez was nominated for a Best of the Net Award in 2021.